geometryzen/g2o/src/lib/effects/image-sequence.md

  * @name BindTextures
  * @private
  * @function
- * @description Cached method to let {@link Two.ImageSequence} know textures have been added to the instance.
+ * @description Cached method to let {@link ImageSequence} know textures have been added to the instance.
  */
 function BindTextures(items) {